 “My songs are personal music, they’re not communal.
 I wouldn’t want people singing along with me.
 It would sound funny.
 I’m not playing campfire meetings.”

-My hearts in the highlands with the horses and hounds/Way up in the border country far from the towns/With the twang of the arrow and the snap of the bow/My heart’s in The highlands, can’t see any other way to go
+My hearts in the highlands with the horses and hounds/Way up in the border country far from the towns/With the twang of the arrow and the snap of the bow/My heart’s in the highlands, can’t see any other way to go

 “John Donne, the poet-priest who lived in the time of Shakespeare, wrote these words, ‘the Sestos and Abydos of her breasts.
 Not of two lovers, but two loves, the nests’.
 I don’t know what it means, either.
 But it sounds good.
 And you want your songs to sound good.”
+Nobel Lecture, 2017.

-“the evidence does cast enormous suspicion on Oswald. . . . leave him looking guilty of something.
+“The evidence does cast enormous suspicion on Oswald. . . . leave him looking guilty of something.
 The evidence does not, on the other hand, put him behind a gun in the sixth-floor window.”
 Anthony Summers

 At 11:45 am, Oswald’s co-workers on the sixth floor took the elevator down for lunch and to see the motorcade, leaving Lee without an elevator.
-His last words to them were: “Guys how about an elevator?
+His last words to them are: “Guys how about an elevator?
 Send one of them back up.”

-At 12:35 pm, on November 22, 1963, President Kennedy was assassinated.
-His motorcade was five minutes late.
+At 12:35 pm, on November 22, 1963, President Kennedy is assassinated.
+His motorcade is five minutes late.